-The presence of multiple signs and symptoms, particularly in combination with other underlying risk factors, indicates an increased risk of head and neck cancer.
+The presence of multiple signs and symptoms, particularly in combination with other underlying risk factors, indicates an increased risk of colorectal cancer.

 2.1.1 Timeframe for general practitioner consultation

 Presenting symptoms should be promptly and clinically triaged with a health professional.